 - FISMA – Origami Risk is compliant with security controls based on NIST 800-53 Revision 4 and has received Federal Information Security Management Act (FISMA) Moderate System Authorization and Accreditation.
 In addition, the Origami Risk service has received Authorization to Operate (ATO) by a federal authorizing agency.

-- HIPAA Security Rule – Compliance with NIST 800-53 allows Origami Risk by way of existing security controls to meet security requirements established by the HIPAA Security Rule.
-NIST issued SP 800-66, “An Introductory Resource Guide for Implementing the HIPAA Security Rule,” which documents how to implement the HIPAA Security Rule using NIST publications on information security.
+- HIPAA Security Rule – Compliance with NIST 800-53 allows Origami Risk, by way of existing security controls, to meet security requirements established by the HIPAA Security Rule in accordance with NIST SP800-66, “An Introductory Resource Guide for Implementing the HIPAA Security Rule”.

-- EU-U.S. Privacy Shield – Privacy Shield is a framework designed by the U.S. Department of Commerce and the European Commission to provide companies with a mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
+- EU-U.S. and Swiss-U.S. Privacy Shield – Privacy Shield is a framework designed by the U.S. Department of Commerce and European Union member countries and Switzerland to provide companies with a mechanism to comply with EU and Swiss data protection requirements when transferring personal data from the European Union and Switzerland to the United States.
 Origami Risk has joined the Privacy Shield Framework and has self-certified to the U.S. Department of Commerce that it agrees to adhere to the Privacy Shield Principles.
 Evidence of this certification is available at https://www.privacyshield.gov/.